-On the Washington Coast, population trends of pink shrimp are well studied (Wargo et al. 2016).
-However, within Puget Sound, population trends of shrimp species are not well understood, with survey data patchy and incomplete (Don Velasquez WDFW, personal communication).
-To address this data gap, we set out to study how several key shrimp populations in Puget Sound have changed over time, and if those changes were related to El Niño or PDO cycles.
-To do so, we capitalized upon a unique, 20-year trawl dataset collected by students and faculty at the University of Washington in central Puget Sound, combined with environmental data to answer the following questions:
+On the Washington Coast, population trends of Pink Shrimp are well studied (Wargo et al. 2016), but Puget Sound population trends are poorly understood and limited by patchy and incomplete survey data (Don Velasquez WDFW, personal communication).
+To address this data gap, we present the results of spatially discrete but methodologically consistent sampling over two decades, bracketing the period of intense warming in the coastal ocean.
+Our specific goal was to determine whether three Puget Sound shrimp species have changed in abundance over time, and if those changes were related to El Niño or PDO cycles.
+[No mention is made of diel vertical migration, yet this is listed among the keywords so we either need a hypothesis or it should be deleted.
+Otherwise, the readers are misled.]

-Have the abundances of pink, spot and Crangon shrimp changed systematically over time in central Puget Sound?

-Are changes in shrimp abundance within central Puget Sound related to El Niño or PDO conditions?

 Methods

-Study Area
+Study Area and Sampling Methods

-Puget Sound is a complex and highly productive ecosystem within the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
-Our data come from Port Madison, a small bay located on the west/central shore of Puget Sound along the Northern shore of Bainbridge Island (Figure 1).
-Within Port Madison, depth varies greatly, with average depth decreasing rapidly across a relatively short distance.
+Puget Sound is a complex and highly productive ecosystem in the southern part of the Salish Sea, consisting of several large, environmentally distinct sub-basins (Ruckelshaus et al. 2007).
+Our data were collected in Port Madison, a small bay in central Puget Sound, immediately north of Bainbridge Island (Figure 1).

-Sample Collection

-Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 by students and faculty from the University of Washington School of Aquatic and Fishery Sciences.
-The intent of the trawl surveys was to collect a snapshot of the community composition of nearshore fishes and invertebrates.
-Surveys were conducted over the course of two days in mid-May of each year, with depths of 10, 25, 50, and 70 meters sampled.
-Within the two-day annual sampling effort, a survey boat conducted trawls in five shifts a few hours apart to quantify any diel vertical migration of target species: “afternoon”, “evening”, “night”, “early morning”, and “mid-morning”.
-Each shift conducted four trawls in the same approximate locations: one at each depth of 10 m, 25 m, 50 m, and 70 m.
+Benthic trawl surveys were conducted in Port Madison between 1999 and 2019 to provide long-term data on the community of nearshore fishes (e.g., Essington et al. 2013) and invertebrates (e.g., Casendino et al. in review), to determine diel changes in distribution (e.g., Andrews and Quinn 2012), and to provide training for University of Washington students (Quinn 2015).
+Surveys were conducted over the course of two days in mid-May of each year, with depths of 10, 25, 50, and 70 m sampled.
+Over a roughly 24-h period, each of these depths was sampled 5 times, in the afternoon, evening, middle of the night, dawn, and mid-morning, at the same 4 depth contours.

-Each trawl survey used a Southern California Coastal Water Research Program otter trawl measuring 3.5-m wide, 1-m high, with a 35-mm mesh size.
-For each tow, the otter trawl was deployed and towed on the seabed for approximately 370 m before being retracted.
-All captured fish and invertebrates were placed in live wells and were identified to the lowest taxonomic level possible, measured, and released.
-Metadata consisting of the tide, time of capture, capture depth, and date were recorded with every tow.
+The trawl survey used a standard Southern California Coastal Water Research Program net, 3.5-m wide, 1-m high, with 35-mm mesh (Essington et al. 2013).
+For each set, the net was deployed and towed on the seabed for approximately 370 m before being retrieved.
+All captured fish and invertebrates were placed in live wells, identified to the lowest taxonomic level possible, and released onsite.
+Metadata (tide, time, depth, and date) were recorded with every tow.

 Data Analysis

 Of the 25 species of shrimp sampled in Puget Sound, we selected three taxa that were sufficiently abundant (n ≥ 1,500) and for which observations spanned the entire time series.
-A total of 5,396 Northern Crangon shrimp (Crangon alaskensis), 8,354 pink shrimp (Pandalus eous and P. jordani), and 4,464 spot shrimp (Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
-The species Pandalus eous and Pandalus jordani were not differentiated in the trawl data, and so were lumped together as “pink shrimp” for the purpose of this study.
+A total of 5,396 Northern Crangon shrimp (Crangon alaskensis), 8,354 Pink Shrimp (Pandalus eous and P. jordani), and 4,464 Spot Shrimp (Pandalus platyceros) were caught in Puget Sound between 1999 and 2019.
+The species Pandalus eous and Pandalus jordani were not differentiated in the trawl data, and so were combined as “Pink Shrimp” for the purpose of this study.
+[I think it is important to note that Crangon are too small to be taken in sport or commercial fisheries whereas spot prawns definitely are a prime target.
+I am not sure about pinks.
+Thus some mention should be made here or in the Introduction to this effect, and any interpretation should also consider exploitation.
+WDFW must have information on the extent of that, in Area 10 and Puget Sound as a whole.
+We will need to link that to recruitment, etc. The finfish are virtually closed to fishing but I know there are tribal crab fisheries in Port Madison.
+I do not know about prawns.]